Black background with a white large letter E and the words "EMIGRATION DESIGN" beneath it.

 Construction & Furnishing Projects

-Emigration Design charges an hourly rate of $100.
-Based on project scope, I will estimate the hours needed to bring your vision to life, and provide a flat rate for all design services within the agreed upon scope.
-For new builds or full renovations, projects are quoted based on square foot.
+Emigration Design will estimate the hours needed to bring your vision to life, and provide a flat rate for all design services and deliverables.
+For new builds or large renovation projects, design services are based on square foot.

 Consulting Only